-Our community's strong interest in nature and nature-focussed initiatives remains largely untapped.
-A communication and engagement program focussing on nature and nature-focussed initiative is envisaged to change this.
+A dedicated communication and engagement program that is focussed on nature and nature-focussed initiatives is envisaged to energise an interest in the community that is as yet largely untapped.
 The success of similar programs for sustainability and urban agriculture has been demonstrated; and a similar focus for nature will result in higher levels of awareness and involvement that have been achieved in these complementary areas.